CoMfUcIoS/QoTS/README.md

 Certbot is a tool that allows you to generate SSL certificates.
 It is used to generate SSL certificates for the load balancer.

+## Whats in this repository?

+### CLI

+The CLI (`./apps/cli`) is a tool that allows you to install and configure the swarm, the registry, the registry UI, the load balancer and the reverse proxy.

+### UI

+The UI(`./apps/web`) is a tool that allows you to manage the swarm and the registry.

+### Documentation

+The documentation(`./apps/docs`) is a tool that allows you to learn how to use the CLI and the UI.

 ## Roadmap